thegrunge36/adaptive-video-encoder-releases/README.md

 ## ❓ FAQ

 **How much does it cost?** The tool comes with a 7-day free trial.
-After that, a lifetime license costs $49.99: one-time payment, no subscription.
+After that, a lifetime license costs $49.99 CAD, about $35 USD or €31 depending on the exchange rate: one-time payment, no subscription.
 Purchase at [adaptive-video-encoder.lemonsqueezy.com](https://adaptive-video-encoder.lemonsqueezy.com).

 **How does the free trial work?** Download the app and try all features for 7 days, no commitment.